 can be optimized by replacing the four LIKE clauses with a single regexp_like clause:

 Specifying large tables first in join clause

-The default join algorithm of Presto is broadcast join, which partitions the left-hand side table of a join and sends (broadcasts) a copy of the entire right-hand side table to all of the worker nodes that have the paritions.
-This works when your right table is small enough to fit within one node (usually less than 2GB).
-If you observe ‘Exceeded max memory xxGB’ error, this usually means the right-hand side table is too large.
-Presto does not perform automatic join-reordering, so please make sure your large table preceeds small tables in any join clause.
+The default join algorithm of Presto is broadcast join, which partitions the left-hand side table of a join and sends (broadcasts) a copy of the entire right-hand side table to all of the worker nodes that have the partitions.
+This type of join works when your right-hand side table is small enough to fit within one node (usually less than 2GB).
+If you receive an ‘Exceeded max memory xxGB’ error, then the right-hand side table is too large.
+Presto does not perform automatic join-reordering, so make sure your large table precedes small tables in any join clause.

 Turning on the distributed hash join

-If you stil see the memory issue, try distributed hash join.
+If you still see the memory issue, try a distributed hash join.
 This algorithm partitions both the left and right tables using the hash values of the join keys.
-So the distributed join would work even if the right-hand side table is large, but the performance can be slower because it increases the number of network data transfers.
+So the distributed join works even if the right-hand side table is large, but the performance might be slower because the join increases the number of network data transfers.
 To turn on the distributed join, embed the following session property as an SQL comment:

 DROP TABLE IF EXISTS my_result; -- set session distributed_join = 'true' CREATE TABLE my_result AS

 SELECT ...
 FROM large_table l, small_table s WHERE l.id = s.id

 DROP TABLE IF EXISTS my_result; -- set session join_distribution_type = 'PARTITIONED' CREATE TABLE my_result AS SELECT ...
 FROM large_table l, small_table s WHERE l.id = s.id

 The query processing may be slow if there is a skew of the key values in your data.